Spencer-Easton/Apps-Script-Authorized-Custom-Function/README.md

 # Apps-Script-Authorized-Custom-Function

 This is a quick demo on how to write fully authenticated google spreadsheet custom functions.
-Spreadsheet custom fucntions run in a mode that limits access to most of the built-in google services such as DriveApp and DocumentApp.
+Spreadsheet custom functions run in a mode that limits access to most of the built-in google services such as DriveApp and DocumentApp.
 This is an example on how you can use these services in a custom function using the new Execution API service.

 ###Setup